Our Honest NY Sightseeing Pass Review: Is It Worth Buying In 2025?

 Photo of a tourist sat on a replica Friends couch in Madame Tussauds

-Here’s the itinerary we created, along with how much each attraction would have cost if we paid individually without using a pass (prices include taxes and processing fees):
+Here’s the exact itinerary we followed, including how much each attraction would have cost us if we paid individually without using a pass (prices include taxes and processing fees at the time we did them):

 Day 1